Wills

 • Incorporated trusts (often called “testamentary trusts”) to help avoid estate taxes and protect the spouse and/or children;

-• Special provisions to help farming heirs remain on the farm; and
+• Special provisions to help farming heirs remain on the farm;

 • Provisions for the care of minor children.2

 If a farmer dies without a will, state law determines how the farm property will be distributed.
 A person who dies without a will dies “intestate.”
 Dying without a will is risky, because state law will not account for farm transfer goals.
 For example, farmland may have to be put up for sale instead of being passed to a farmer’s child who wishes to maintain a family farm legacy.
+In addition, dying without a will is likely to create heirs' property, which creates a whole other set of problems for maintaining the land.

 What is Estate Planning?